spaceandtimelabs/sxt-proof-of-sql/crates/proof-of-sql/benches/README.md

     docker kill jaeger
     ```

-### Optional
+### Memory logging (optional)

-To add memory logging to the Jaeger benchmark, use the `log-memory-usage` feature flag.
+Jaeger benchmarks default to logging any traces at `DEBUG` level and above.
+Memory consumption is logged at `TRACE` level.
+In order to capture memory consumption in the Jaeger benchmarks, add `RUST_LOG=trace` to the command.

 Example
 ```
-cargo bench -p proof-of-sql --bench jaeger_benches DynamicDory --features=log-memory-usage
+RUST_LOG=trace cargo bench -p proof-of-sql --bench jaeger_benches DynamicDory
 ```

 ## Criterion benchmarking